A great way to get the conversation about abortion rights started is to bring people together.

-Another great way to get the conversation started is to host a movie night.
-This is a casual, fun way to engage your friends and to get them thinking about abortion access and the freedom to make our own medical decisions.
-Select a movie from our suggestions below, offer to host the movie night at your house, and have each friend bring a snack or beverage to share.
+This casual, fun way to engage your peers will get them thinking about the freedom to make our own medical decisions, including abortion.
+To start, select a movie from our suggestions below, offer to host the movie night at your house, and have each friend bring a snack or beverage to share.
+It's that easy!

 - “Motherhood By Choice, Not Chance” (Available on Vimeo).
 This documentary looks at the reproductive justice movement in the US in a historical context while looking at ways in which reproductive justice rights are continually being suppressed.